DKrawczyk/react-task-manager/README.md

 # Conclusions for future:

-1. The easiest way to make reset.css is to import it into a separate file.
+1. The easiest way to make **reset.css** is to import it into a separate file.

-2. Task Manager should be divided into more components and values should be transferred by props.
+2. Task Manager should be divided into more components and values should be transferred by **props**.
 For example:

                            <TaskPanel /> ->     <TaskPanelForm />
                                          ->     <TaskPanelCurrentTask />